What Does a Router Do? An Intro to Port Forwarding

 #3: Go to the Port Forwarding Section

-Different DD-WRT builds may have a different interfaces.
-On the most recent builds, navigate to the NAT/QOS and you will find an array or port related options including Port Forwarding, Port Range Forwarding, Port Triggering, & UPnP.
+Different DD-WRT builds may have different interfaces.
+On the most recent builds, navigate to the NAT/QOS and you will find an array or port-related options including Port Forwarding, Port Range Forwarding, Port Triggering, & UPnP.